 The following table presents the name, age and position of individuals who serve as directors and executive officers of USAi and USANi LLC, as indicated.
+All biographical information is as of February 26, 1999.
 Except as otherwise indicated, each individual who serves as a director or executive officer of USAi also serves in the same capacity at USANi LLC.
 Each director will hold office until the next annual meeting of stockholders or until his successor has been elected and qualified or until his earlier death, resignation or removal.
 Officers of USAi and USANi LLC are appointed by the Boards of Directors of USAi and USANi LLC and serve at the discretion of the Boards.

 NAME AGE POSITION

-Barry Diller(1) 56 Director, Chairman of the Board and Chief Executive Officer
+Barry Baker(1) Barry Diller(1) 46 57 Director, President and Chief Operating Officer Director, Chairman of the Board and Chief Executive

+barry biller (1) 31 Officer

 Michael P. Durney 36 Vice President and Controller

 Victor A. Kaufman(1) 55 Director, Office of the Chairman and Chief Financial Officer

 D. Stephen Goodin 31 Vice President and Assistant to the Chairman

 Dara Khosrowshahi 28 Vice President, Strategic Planning

 Thomas J. Kuhn 36 Senior Vice President, General Counsel and Secretary

-Paul G. Allen(5) 45 Director
+Paul G. Allen 45 Director

 Robert R. Bennett(2) 40 Director

 Edgar J. Bronfman, Jr.(1) 42 Director

-James G. Held 49 Director, Chairman and Chief Executive Officer of Home Shopping Network

-Leo J. Hindery, Jr.(2) 51 Director
+Anne M. Busquet(4)(5) 49 Director

 Donald R. Keough(3)(4) 72 Director

-John C. Malone(2) 57 Director
+John C. Malone(2) 58 Director

 Robert W. Matschullat 51 Director

 Samuel Minzberg 49 Director

 William D. Savoy(3)(4)(5) 34 Director

 H. Norman Schwarzkopf(3) 64 Director

+Diane Von Furstenberg 52 Director